You can't discuss

 Your Mac comes equipped with software designed to manage a

-great many basic necessities, such as communications, photos, text,
+great many basic necessities, beyond communications; photos, text,

-music, addresses, all sorts of things.
-It even comes with a set of
+music, address books, tax prep, all sorts of things.
+It even comes with

-developer tools for creating your own programs.
-All the basics are
+developer tools for creating your own programs, and all the basics are

 covered right out of the box.
 For specialized applications, you'll find